zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/add-pages/add-pages.md

 9. Click **Design** to return to Design view.

-## Task 3: Add a Page to Display Employees
+## Task 3: Add a page to display employees

 We'll now create a page to display employees, similar to the one you created to show departments.